Being Grateful for your Problems

 These days those lofty aspirations also strike me as speaking to our worst fears, which is probably equally as important.
 We don’t want to die poor and insignificant.
 We are anxious that our lives might be for naught, or for not enough to justify them.

-At any rate, over the course of thirty years, I’ve listened to quite a few people that lived a full life.
-I’ve listened to them reflect on what was important in their life.
+At any rate, over the course of thirty years, I’ve listened to quite a few people that have actually lived a full life.
+I’ve listened to them reflect on what brought them fulfillment in their life.
 And none of them speak about wealth or fame.

 Money only comes up as an issue when it is an anxiety because we have too much of it.
 Sometimes people worry that they’ve given too much to their children.
-Ironically, too much money undermines their own self-development and growth.
-And this reflects the research on that subject that has been done in the past couple decades.
+Ironically, too much money undermines their children’s self-development and growth.
+And this reflects the research on that subject that has been done over the past couple decades.

 It is interesting that money and celebrity are not on the minds of people who have been lucky to live over 8 decades and are able to reflect on it.
-Fay Vincent, the commissioner of Major League Baseball, wrote a piece in the Wall Street Journal on Thursday.
-What mattered to him most was his intimate relationships, in his case, exemplified in his endearing marriage to his wife, because they have each deeply influenced and changed the other.[ii][iii]
+Fay Vincent, the commissioner of Major League Baseball, wrote a piece in the Wall Street Journal on the subject.
+What mattered to him most was his intimate relationships, in his case, exemplified in his endearing marriage to his wife, because they have each deeply influenced and changed one another.

 Money, as researchers have pointed out, is only a factor if you fall below a certain line, and very few Americans fall below that line.
 Above that, the differences in creature comforts that we expend so much energy about, bring only insignificant and inconsistent differences in the deeper fulfillment that makes our lives worth living.